preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/omnia-feed/advanced-omnia-feed/index.rst

 .. image:: omnia-feed-resync-users.png

 If you resync users the initial login to the app is quicker but it's an option, it's not mandatory.
-Just remember to only resync actual users, not other types of accounts.
+Just remember to only resync actual users, not other types of user accounts.